ExpressVPN browser extension as

 ExpressVPN browser extension has “HTTPS Everywhere”

 When you visit a website, HTTPS Everywhere makes sure you get auto-connected to the more secure HTTPS version of that site.
-ExpressVPN’s browser extension has this feature, and it works with or without a VPN connection.
+ExpressVPN’s browser extension has this feature, and it works with or without a

 ExpressVPN browser extension blocks webRTC